Software Testing

 Prerequisites

-Before starting this course a student should have:
+Before starting this course a student must meet the following prerequisites.

-• Knowledge about the various techniques used in the different phases a software project (requirements, analysis, design, implementation, testing, maintenance).
+• You are well aware of the various phases in a software project (requirements, analysis, design, implementation, testing, maintenance).

-• Knowledge about techniques for managing quality during a project (cost estimation, code reviews, metrics).
+• You have knowledge about techniques for managing quality during a project (cost estimation, code reviews, metrics)

 The easiest way to satisfy these prerequisites is to have a passing grade for the course Software Engineering (BA 3 Computer Science).